XX3E/xx3e.github.io/docs/writeups/adhd_suction.md

 nav_order: 1
 ---

-## ADHD SUCTION 0 | from Dopamine low level to a BurpExtension
+# ADHD SUCTION 0 | from Dopamine low level to a BurpExtension

 ###### *The Text will describe some random evening and thoughts where i start to follow my interest.
 I don't include pictures or names because i don't want expose information.
 I started uploading thoughts, code etc. few days ago after a chat with a friend of mine.
-So i locked away the perfectionism and started to share things and stop thinking that something will blame me for doing failures in writing something on a blog.*
+So i locked away the perfectionism and started to share things and stop thinking that something will blame me for doing failures in writing something on a blog.* <br>

+## Table of Contents
+{: .no_toc .text-delta }

+1. TOC
+{:toc}

 This week i got my certificate for PEN100.
 My main Goal is to catch at some point the PEN200.<br>